EsauCervantes/Boltzmann-equations/README.md

 ---

 We consider two scenarios.
-The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$.
+The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$ in cBE.wl.
 The second case is a dark sector composed of:

-- A **dark matter particle** $S$ with self number changing reactions of the form $3\leftrightarrow 2$
+- A **dark matter particle** $S$ with self number changing reactions of the form $3\leftrightarrow 2$,
-- A **mediator** $\phi$
+- A **mediator** $\phi$,

+found in the cBE with mediator.wl file.
 The dark sector is populated via the freeze-in mechanism.
-The visible sector is the Standard Model (SM) thermal bath at temperature \( T \), while the dark sector can have its own temperature \( T' \).

 The evolution of the system is governed by **coupled Boltzmann equations** for the comoving number densities
 \[